Chainfrog-dev/multidasher/README.md

 ## Contributing

-We are still working on contribution guidelines and a code of conduct.
+We are still working on contribution guidelines.

+Everyone interacting in MultiDasher's codebase, issue tracker, wiki, and mailing list is expected to follow the code of conduct (see CODE_OF_CONDUCT.md).

 ## License